ESIPFed/data-help-desk/docs/resources_overview.md

 to feature for Ocean Sciences Meeting, while other events may have a broader scope).

-**Are resources current or out of date?**

-Organizers must also communicate with contributors to determine whether a resource should continue to be featured in subsequent events or if it has become out-of-date.

 **How to store and make gallery of resources available outside of meeting?**

 Because the gallery is a long-lasting output of a Data Help Desk, which may